nuke-haus/mapnuke/README.md

 ![Step 7](https://cdn.discordapp.com/attachments/404681432238391307/767117180805709824/d6.png)

 8. Click the play button and test your art style out.
 It should appear in the art style dropdown list next to the nation picker menu.

-### The to-do list

-Missing features and other known issues.

-- Add unique sprites for hot and cold province modifiers.
-For example, a swamp with the colder province attribute should have some sort of unique sprite.
-Right now only wastelands are given hot/cold modifiers.
-- Compact map layouts for 15, 17, 18, 19, 20 and 21 players.

-### The wish list

-Some features that would be nice to have.

-- More sprite variety.
-- Add a dialog box somewhere that lets players give provinces custom names if they want.
-- Support for non-wrapping maps.

-### Other info

-Stay tuned for more cool stuff - www.nuke.haus